Learning how to create product roadmaps will enable you to communicate your vision and high-level product plan quickly and efficiently.

 What is a product roadmap?

 A product roadmap is a graph that illustrates work, milestones, and goals across time, similar to a Gantt chart.
-In the same way that Gantt charts are used to illustrate a project plan and schedule, product roadmaps are used to visualize a product plan and timeline.
+In the same way that Gantt charts are used to illustrate a project plan and schedule, product roadmaps are used to visualize a product plan and timeline, and facilitate teams to use launch plan template for success.

 The purpose of a product roadmap is to document and communicate the high-level work and objectives of a product plan, as well as to show progress to date and work remaining.
 By sharing your product roadmap with your team and other stakeholders, you help keep everyone on the same page about the product’s progress and goals.